Ectopic Pregnancy: Symptoms, Causes, Risks and Treatment

 An ectopic pregnancy occurs when the fertilized egg attaches itself in a place other than inside the uterus.
-Almost all ectopic pregnancies occur in a fallopian tube, and are thus sometimes called tubal pregnancies.
-The fallopian tubes are not designed to hold a growing embryo; the fertilized egg in a tubal pregnancy cannot develop normally and must be treated.
+Almost all ectopic pregnancies occur in the fallopian tube, and are thus sometimes called tubal pregnancies.
+The fallopian tubes are not designed to hold a growing embryo; thus, the fertilized egg in a tubal pregnancy cannot develop properly and must be treated.
 An ectopic pregnancy happens in 1 out of 50 pregnancies.

 What causes an ectopic pregnancy?

 Ectopic pregnancies are caused by one or more of the following:

 - An infection or inflammation of the fallopian tube can cause it to become partially or entirely blocked.

 - Scar tissue from a previous infection or a surgical procedure on the tube may also impede the egg’s movement.

 - Previous surgery in the pelvic area or on the tubes can cause adhesions.